Deformed cluster maps of type $A_{2N}$: Preliminaries

-This property of cluster mutations is key for our later results.
-We will also consider another important feature which may be present (but need not always be, unlike the Laurent phenomenon), namely \textit{periodicty} of (i) quiver/matrix mutations, which was introduced by Fordy and Marsh \cite{Fordy_2010}, and (ii) cluster mutations, which was shown by Fomin and Zelevensky in \cite{fomin2006cluster}.
+This property of cluster mutations is essential for our later results.
+We will consider another special feature, which (unlike the Laurent phenomenon) may or may not be present in a cluster algebra, namely \textit{periodicity} under sequences of quiver/matrix mutations, which was introduced by Fordy and Marsh \cite{Fordy_2010}.

-\begin{defn}[Mutation periodic] Let $Q$ be a quiver with $n$ vertices.
-Then the quiver is \textbf{mutation periodic} with period $m$ if there exists a sequence of quiver mutations which is equivalent to the cyclic permutation of the labels of the quiver/matrix $Q$ i.e.
+\begin{defn}[Mutation periodicity] Let $Q$ be a quiver with $m$ vertices.
+Then $Q$ is said to be mutation periodic with period $r$ if there exists a sequence of quiver mutations $\mu_{i_1},\ldots, \mu_{i_r}$ whose action is equivalent to a cyclic permutation of the labels of the quiver $Q$, i.e.

-for $n\geq m$, where $\rho=(n,1,2,\dotsc, n-1)$ is the cyclic permutation.
-We say a skew-symmetric exchange matrix is mutation periodic if its associated quiver is. \end{defn}
+where $\rho$ is the cyclic permutation $\rho=(1\,2\cdots m-1\,m)$.
+We say a skew-symmetric exchange matrix $B$ is mutation periodic (with period $r$) if its associated quiver is, so that